 (Text kindly contributed by Craig Kaston)

-The following externally visible modifications make a DC-130 (information courtesy of Paul Dion):
+The following externally visible features make a DC-130 (information courtesy of Paul Dion):

 Two or four pylons for Firebees and other drones.
 See below for further discussion